$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Methods

-An example of using VAEs to perform inference is shown in Figure~\ref{fig:1} where we train a VAE ($\mathcal{Z}=10$) on samples drawn from a zero mean Gaussian process with RBF kernel ($K(\delta)=e^{- \delta^2/8^2}$).
+An example of using VAEs to perform inference is shown in Figure~\ref{fig:1} where we train a VAE with latent dimensionality 10 on samples drawn from a zero mean Gaussian process with RBF kernel ($K(\delta)=e^{- \delta^2/8^2}$) observed on the grid $0, 0.01, 0.02, \ldots, 1.0$.
 In Figure~\ref{fig:1} we closely recover the true function and correctly estimate the data noise parameter.
-Our MCMC samples showed virtually no autocorrelation, and all diagnostic checks were excellent (see Appendix~\cite{appendix-icml}).
+Our MCMC samples showed virtually no autocorrelation, and all diagnostic checks were excellent (see Appendix).
 Solving the equivalent problem using a Gaussian process prior would not only be considerably more expensive ($\mathcal{O}(n^3)$) but correlations in the parameter space would complicate MCMC sampling and necessitate very long chains to achieve even modest effective sample sizes.

-This example shows, for the first time, how VAEs can be used to learn function classes by adopting a two stage process for inference.
-While this simple example might seem useful, inference and prediction using a VAEs will not be possible if new input locations are required, or if the input locations are permuted.
-These limitations occur because a VAE is not a valid stochastic process in the sense of the Kolmogorov extension theorem.
-To overcome these problems we introduce a new extension to VAE called \spiVAE that is capable of learning a stochastic process class of functions.
+This example demonstrates the promise that VAEs hold to improve Bayesian inference by encoding function classes in a two stage process.
+While this simple example proved useful in some settings~\citep{semenova2022prior}, inference and prediction is not possible at new input locations, because a VAE is not a stochastic process.
+As described above, a VAE provides a novel prior over random vectors.
+Below, we take the next step by introducing \spiVAE, a new stochastic process capable of approximating useful and widely used priors over function classes, such as Gaussian processes.